jjmaila/Hotel-website/README.md

 Map is responsive: the size of the photo depends on the user's screen.
 It has a footer identical to the home page's footer.

-## Music place
-Music this will keep you good and cool.
-This music where u can pick your song
-Music is an expression of sound that can evoke many emotions and reactions.
-This Music is an art form that combines either vocal or instrumental sounds, sometimes both, using form, harmony, and expression of emotion to convey an idea.

 ### Responce page
 Response page appears after submitting the contact form.
 It contains the thank you message and the promise to get in touch with the applicant within 24 hours.